-Individual Shareholders (holding
+Individual SI narehold holding

-securities in demat mode ) login
+securities in demat mode) login

-through the eir c deposito ry parti cipants
+through th eir c deposito ry parti icipants

-You can also login using the login credentials of your demat account through your Depository Participant registered NSDL/CDSL for e-Voting facility. upon logging in, you will be able to see e-Voting option.
+You can also login using the login credentials of your demat account through your Participant registered Depository NSDL/CDSL for e-Voting facility, upon logging in, you will be able to see e-Voting option.
 Click on e-Voting option, you will be redirected to NSDL/CDSL Depository site after successful authentication, wherein you can see e-Voting feature.
 Click on company name or e-Voting service provider i.e. NSDL and you will be redirected to e-Voting website of NSDL for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting.